ericm/healscript/README.md

 # Docker HealScript

-This is a Docker image that runs a script whenever a specific container becomes unhealthy.
+This is a Docker image that runs a user-defined script whenever a specific container becomes unhealthy.
 It maps to scripts in the `/scripts` directory and if an image _X_ is found to be unhealthy, it will run `/scripts/X.sh`

 ## Usage